Complexity A Key Idea for Business and Society

 "Over the past few years, there has been a major shift in the research culture of universities.
 Research fundamentally motivated by innate human curiosity has been subjugated to research driven by strategic objectives chosen by university management.
 Researchers are fired because they do not align with strategic objectives, because they dare to critique management orthodoxy.
 Chris Mowles’ book is extremely important because it resists this destructive trend and makes a serious contribution to keeping critical management traditions alive."
 Ralph Stacey, founder of the Doctor of Management programme at the University of Hertfordshire, UK

 "Complexity science is often presented as a superficial means of joining up dots.
 Not here.
 Complexity contributes to interrogating what is seemingly ‘obvious’ (e.g. individual sovereignty) or ‘normal’ (consumerism).
 Crucially, Mowles connects awareness of complexity to processes of critical reflection.
 He shows how, as a ‘key idea’, complexity can contribute to developing forms of action that are less naïve and self-defeating."
-Hugh Willmott, Professor of Management, Bayes Business School (formerly Cass), City University London, UK
+Hugh Willmott, Professor of Management, City University London, UK

 "This book poses a radical challenge to more orthodox theories of managing and leading.
 Mowles takes this further by investigating what forms of knowledge are most helpful consistent with our experience that our plans inevitably lead to unexpected outcomes.
 Management is seen as an improvisational practice that can influence, but never control an uncontrollable world.
 There are ethical implications for both too much and too little authority."
 Peter Karnøe, Professor at the Department of Planning, Aalborg University, Copenhagen, Denmark.

 "Why is it that we crave certainty when all around us we see unfathomable complexities?
 Chris Mowles argues that the models and frameworks that offer us the comforts of certainty can never fully answer this question.
 We must also develop social practices that guide us in taking resilient actions.
 He brings his argument vividly to life by drawing on examples from the global COVID-19 pandemic.
 Lessons learned are every bit as relevant to other crises, whether they are approaching, or indeed are already upon us."
-Barbara Simpson, Professor of Leadership and Organisational Dynamics, Strathclyde Business School, UK
+Barbara Simpson, Professor of Leadership and Organisational Dynamics, University of Strathclyde, UK